wibblymat/matscales.com/_posts/2016-08-30-intro-to-web-assembly.md

 If you have a module file it's very easy (if a little boiler-platey) to get an instance of the module.

-If you want to play along at home you can try this out by enabling WASM with chrome://flags/#enable-webassembly in Chrome.

 {% highlight js %}
   fetch('http://matscales.com/fibonacci.wasm')
       .then(response => response.arrayBuffer())